What Is Adverse Impact?

 Educating people about bias isn’t enough to prevent bias, but it’s a solid first step.
 Harvard’s IAT (Project Implicit) is a free option to take advantage of.

-Hiring platforms, specifically those equipped with interview intelligence, increase transparency and provide AI insights about interviewer performance in video interviews.
+Hiring platforms, specifically those equipped with interview intelligence, increase transparency and provide AI insights about interviewer performance within the video interviewing platform.

 Here are some ways you can leverage this technology to elevate interviewer training and performance.